AresSC2/cython-extensions-sc2/README.md

 ### Jupyter Notebooks
 Run `poetry run jupyter notebook` to open jupyter notebook in the environment.
 See the notebooks directory for examples.
 Use `template_notebook.ipynb` as a starting point for your own notebooks.

+### Updating ids
+`ability_mapping.pyx` ids are generated via a script, these should be updated after a new SC2 version is released.
+Run `poetry run python scripts/update_ability_mapping` to update the ids.

 ### Run Test Bot
 Edit the map in `bot_test.py` and run with: